 Ontario for All is led by community organizations from across the GTA.
 We’ve come together to work with MPPs and representatives from all political parties, and the public, to make sure our priorities are addressed by Ontario’s leaders.
 We are looking to work with everyone, across the province, to build a fair, equitable and inclusive Ontario where everyone belongs.
-We are:

-During the 2018 provincial election we called on all leaders to make Ontario a fair, equitable and inclusive place where everyone belongs, underscoring the following concerns:
+During the 2018 provincial election we called on all leaders to make Ontario a fair, equitable and inclusive place where everyone belongs, underscoring the following concerns.

 Too many Ontarians live in poverty and too many are struggling to make ends meet.

 Ending poverty is everyone’s business.
 It robs people of their potential, costs us all too much, and undermines what we stand for: a place where everyone has a fair chance at a good life.

 We call on all elected MPPs to commit to end poverty, reduce gender, racial and income inequality, and create an Ontario where everyone has hope for a brighter future.

 Action should be grounded in meaningful reconciliation with Indigenous peoples.
 It must address the realities of those most harmed: Indigenous peoples, peoples of colour, women, immigrants, LGBTQ2S+, youth, seniors and people with disabilities and/or facing mental health challenges.